ibm-cloud-docs/discovery-data/tutorial-convo.md

 {: #tutorial-convo-assistant}
 {: step}

-Both Lite or Trial plan {{site.data.keyword.conversationshort}} service instances are available at no cost.
-For this tutorial, you will create a Trial plan because a Plus or higher plan is required to add a Search skill to an assistant and the Trial plan includes Plus plan features.
-The Lite plan doesn't.
+In this tutorial, you will create an assistant with a single search skill.
+Both Lite and Trial plan {{site.data.keyword.conversationshort}} service instances are available at no cost.
+You will create a Trial plan because a Plus or higher plan is required to add a search skill to an assistant and the Trial plan includes all Plus plan features.
+The Lite plan does not.

 1. Open a new web browser page.

     Keep the {{site.data.keyword.discoveryshort}} project open in a separate tab so you can switch between the two applications.
+    {: tip}
 1. Create a Trial plan {{site.data.keyword.conversationshort}} service instance in the same location where the {{site.data.keyword.discoveryshort}} service instance is hosted.

-    If you already have a Trial plan service instance in the correct location and you haven't reached the plan limits for creating assistants and skills, you can skip this step.
+    If you already have a Trial plan service instance in the correct location, you can skip this step.
 Use your existing Trial service instance instead.
+(You might need to delete a skill to stay under the allowed limit.)
     {: note}

     Go to the [{{site.data.keyword.conversationshort}} resource](https://cloud.ibm.com/catalog/services/watson-assistant){: external} page in the {{site.data.keyword.cloud_notm}} catalog and create a Trial plan service instance.